Beginners’ Guide to Forex Day Trading Strategies and Styles

 Scalpers take many small trades throughout the day, targeting just a few pips per trade.
 The time commitment is high, the pace is intense, and this style demands fast execution and tight spreads.
 Most scalpers work on the 1-minute or 5-minute charts.

-It suits traders who can handle rapid decision-making without second-guessing themselves and who have access to a broker with competitive spreads and fast order execution.
+It suits traders who can make quick trading decisions while following their trading plan and who have access to a broker with competitive spreads and fast order execution.

 Day Trading